875 North Michigan Avenue: Retail plaza

 The plaza was originally rectangular in shape.
 Per the Chicago Tribune, the plaza was modeled after the plaza at New York City's Rockefeller Center.
+The plaza's design featured a fountain pool that would be turned into an ice rink in colder weather.

 In 1988, plans were unveiled by the John Hancock Mutual Life Insurance Company (the owners of the building at the time) to replace the plaza with a "$20 million glass and marble three-story atrium".
 One rationale cited by building's management was they claimed that access to the building's ground level was complicated by the need of pedestrians to circumnavigate around the courtyard in order to reach the street-level entrance to the building's lobby.
 They also cited a belief that the building's entrance was too understated for a building of its level of prominence.
 This atrium proposal faced backlash from local residents who felt that such an addition would mar the appearance of the landmark building.
 In 1989, newly-elected mayor Richard M. Daley criticized the proposed atrium and the plans were ultimately abandoned.

 In 1994, the plaza was renovated, with the sunken portion transforming from its previous rectangular shape to an elliptical shape.
 In 1999, Chicago Tribune architecture critic Blair Kamin wrote that this renovation had made the plaza a more "welcoming" space.
 This renovation came after the more dramatic late-1980s renovation plans were abandoned.
 A further $10 million renovation for the plaza was considered by the building's owners in the mid-2010s which would have added features such as video screens and decorative prisms to the plaza.